get-convex/curvilinear/README.md

 # Convex local sync + Linear clone

 This repo is an alpha of the offline sync engine for Convex.
+See a deployed version of the demo [here](https://linear-convex.vercel.app/).

 ## Installation
 This monorepo depends on [PNPM](https://pnpm.io/installation) for package management.